 As part of RTP or TIP development, or as appropriate, CDOT updates the transportation committees on federal and state transportation funding for the DRCOG area.

-J. CDOT Selection Processes for Projects in the DRCOG TIP
+J. CDOT TIP Project Selection Processes

 CDOT has numerous funding programs organized around the following budget categories: